 Tina S. Nova, Ph.D.
 Dr. Nova has been a director of OpGen since April 2017.
 Dr. Nova is a life science industry veteran with extensive experience building and leading novel genomics- based businesses.
-She currently serves as president and chief executive officer of Genome Dx, Inc., a molecular diagnostics company, a position she had held since August 2018.
+She currently serves as president and chief executive officer of Decipher Biosciences, Inc., a molecular diagnostics company, a position she had held since August 2018.
 From September 2015 to July 2018, she served as president and chief executive officer of Molecular Stethoscope, Inc. Prior thereto, she served as senior vice president and general manager of Illumina's oncology business unit from July 2014 to August 2015.
-From March 2000 to April 2014, Dr. Nova was a co-founder and director, president and chief executive officer of Genoptix Medical Laboratory, which was purchased by Novartis Pharmaceuticals Corporation for nearly \$500 million in 2011.
-She has also held senior executive positions with Nanogen, Inc., Ligand Pharmaceuticals, Inc. and Hybritech, Inc. Dr. Nova currently serves on the board of directors for Arena Pharmaceuticals, Veracyte, Inc. and is vice chairman of the board of directors for the newly formed Rady Pediatric Genomics and Systems Medicine Institute, which is part of Rady Children's Hospital-San Diego.
+From March 2000 to

+April 2014, Dr. Nova was a co-founder and director, president and chief executive officer of Genoptix Medical Laboratory, which was purchased by Novartis Pharmaceuticals Corporation for nearly \$500 million in 2011.
+She has also held senior executive positions with Nanogen, Inc., Ligand Pharmaceuticals, Inc. and Hybritech, Inc. Dr. Nova currently serves on the board of directors for Arena Pharmaceuticals, Veracyte, Inc. and is vice chairman of the board of directors of Rady's Pediatric Genomics & Systems Medicine Institute.
 She holds a B.S. degree in Biological Sciences from the University of California, Irvine, and a Ph.D. in Biochemistry from the University of California, Riverside.
+Dr. Nova's qualifications and skills include her experience building and leading a number of companies in the health care and life science industry and her board experience on other public reporting companies.